-The good news is that Minecraft Earth will be available to play on both iOS and Android, with no timed exclusivity – at the time of writing, anyway.
+The good news is that Minecraft Earth will be available to play on both iOS and Android, with no timed exclusivity.
 The only requirement is an Android device running Android 7 or later, or an iOS device running iOS 10 or later.

 Latest Minecraft Earth trailer

 The Minecraft Earth closed beta announcement provides not only details on the beta program, but showcases gameplay too.